Cloverdale, Indiana

 Cloverdale is a town in Cloverdale and Warren townships, Putnam County, in the U.S. state of Indiana.
-The population was 2,172 at the 2010 census.
+The population was 2060 at the 2020 census.

 History

 Cloverdale was laid out in 1839.
-The town was so named on account of the abundance of clover and dales near the original town site.
+The town was named for the abundance of clover and dales near the original town site.
 A post office has been in operation at Cloverdale since 1836.